2.2.9 Change File Permissions

 Save the file and exit nano.

-The VPN interface will be bridged to a dedicated WIFI SSID, providing isolation of local network and secure browsing for WIFI clients.
+The VPN interface will be bridged to a dedicated WIFI SSID, providing isolation of local network and secure browsing and / or breaking geo location (VPN server dependent) for WiFi clients.

 For detailed information regarding these and other configuration settings in file "/etc/config/wireless", consult the OpenWrt Wireless Documentation.